Amechi101/concepteur-market-app/README.md

 Folders:
 ===============
-- frontEndAssets: contain all the client-side components
+- front-end-assets: contains all the client-side components
-- concepteurm: contain the python/django setup files
+- poject-documents: contains all of important project documents to read